ubunatic/makepy/README.md

     p.opti('command',         help='command to run',       choices=['upper','lower'])
 ```

-Using shorter names and nice alignement allows `argparse` code to be much more readable.
+Using shorter names and nice alignment allows `argparse` code to be much more readable.
-Yes I know you need to disable some linter rules, but it's worth it, trust me! ;-)
+Yes I know, to allow for such multi-column-based coding, you need to disable some linter rules,
+but it's worth it -- not just with setting up parsers -- trust me! ;-)
 PimPy also provides a few shortcuts to setup commonly found flags directly:

 * `with_debug`:   adds `--debug` flag